The organising committee are committed to the forum meetings being driven by what you want, so if you have any ideas please let us know.

 The educational training at our June Forum will be around Dementia.

-Venue: Trinity Park
+Where: Trinity Park Events Centre

 When: Wednesday 13 February 2019

 AGENDA includes :

 What does the CCG and NHS England General Practice Nursing 10 point action plan offer and mean?
 Interactive session providing you with the opportunity to gain a more in-depth understanding of how the CCG operates in the local health care landscape and the positive implications of the General Practice Nursing 10 point plan in developing a confident and capable general practice workforce.

 One Life Suffolk - how can you use healthy lifestyle service to improve patient care?
 Update on the current services including Making Every Contact Count and the Diabetes Prevention Programme.

 February Forum Agenda

 Wound care and dressings training - interactive session aimed to increase your confidence in wound care - Tralee Lashley, specialist nurse Download slides

 Update on the NMC nursing standards - update of the changes to; proficiency, nursing and midwifery education, student supervision and assessment, standards for pre-registration programmes - Rachel Heathershaw, University of Suffolk Download slides